 - Click here to preview the questions that are required for the complete ODI Mini-Grant Application.

-- ODI Mini-Grant Applications should be submitted no later than November 1, 2017 for this semester.
+- ODI Mini-Grant Applications should be submitted no later than March1, 2018 for this semester.

 - The final results will be announced to all participants promptly after the deadline.